We have all heard of it but how many actually understand what is euphemistically known as Cocker Rage?

 This indicates that dominance aggression may, at least in some individuals, result from a brain abnormality on the chemical level.
 When treating aggression cases aimed at humans, you should take a number of factors into consideration.

-There is another form of aggression, called mental lapse aggression, that has been previously described as “rage syndrome”.
+There is another form of aggression, called mental lapse aggression, that has been previously described as “Cocker Rage Syndrome”.
 Dr Bonnie Beaver, at Texas A&M, first described this type of aggression.
 The cause is unknown, the EEG brain wave pattern resembles that of a wild animal.
 It is probably not a seizure disorder, as these dogs do not respond to anticonvulsants.
 These dogs display sudden, violent aggression.
 It can start at any age, but usually occurs in young adults, and becomes progressively worse.

 A careful behavioural history shows absolutely no pattern of predictability.
 There is currently no known treatment, except euthanasia.
 It is probably very rare, but can be very difficult to distinguish from a severe case of dominance aggression.
 In the long run, it probably isn't that critical to making the distinction, since euthanasia is the safest course in either event.
 MLA, is I believe, the dog reverting almost back to its primal state and becoming far closer to its wolf ancestors, in other words, it loses its domesticity and reverts to being wild.